 If you’re in the middle of a short sale or just about to do one, you probably have a lot of questions.
 What is the difference between a short sale and a foreclosure?
 And what happens if you might file bankruptcy, as well?
 The benefit of continuing with a short sale after you’ve decided to…Read more

 How is a Short Sale Different from a Foreclosure?

 How Do Short Sales and Foreclosure Differ?
 With the housing market the way it is, many people want to know: what is the difference between a short sale and a foreclosure sale?
 And what difference does it make in bankruptcy?
 In a short sale, you have defaulted on your loan and cannot make the payments, but…Read more

 Am I Protected by the Arizona Anti-Deficiency Statute?

 When most families purchase a home, they don’t envision ending up facing a foreclosure sale, but in states like Arizona where the housing market has been particularly hard hit, foreclosure is an all-too-common event.
 In cases where a home has plummeted in value, borrowers have two main concerns: I’m afraid to lose my home.
 I’m…Read more

 Deficiency Judgment: After Foreclosure, Do I Owe Money?

-Will you owe a deficiency after foreclosure?
 A common misconception among consumers is that after foreclosure they will not owe their mortgage lender.
 Many homeowners who go through foreclosure are surprised to learn that they still owe money on their house, even though they no longer own it!
 Most mortgage lenders require borrowers to personally guarantee the amount of the note, leaving…Read more

-How Fast Can the Bank Foreclose on My Home?
+If you’re running into trouble making your mortgage payments, you may be wondering: How long does it take for a bank to foreclose on your home?
 Most lenders will not begin foreclosure proceedings until a borrower is 3-6 months behind on their payments.
 Although missing a single payment is technically a default under the terms…Read more